decibling/whitepaper/content/en/docs/auction-marketplace/how-to-paricipate-and-bid.md

 - Seller must pay 2.5% Decibling Award fee (DCBA fee) on every successful auction:

 			            DCBA Fee = 0.025 * Final winning bid amount
-- If the NFT is sold from the 2nd auction, the re-seller will lose the rights and obligations for the DCB Award.
+- If the NFT is sold from the 2nd auction of it, the re-seller will lose the rights and obligations for the DCB Award.
 The Artist Account which is the first seller, never lose his/ her/ their rights and obligations for this.

+- Again, if the NFT is sold from the 2nd auction of it, the 2nd to n re-seller won't receive the 2.5% DBCA fee from the winning buyer.
 # The Buyer

-Every Listener Account or Collector Account which is joining the bid, is known as the buyer.
+- Every Listener Account or Collector Account which is joining the bid, is known as the buyer.

-The final buyer who wins the auction, will be received a suggested email of paying 2.5% for DCBA fee.
-If this final buyer accepts to pay, they will have the rights and obligations to share the DCB Award with the artist.
-If this final buyer doesn't, they won't have it.
+- The buyer who wins the auction, will be received a suggested email of paying 2.5% of the final winning bid amount for DCBA fee.
+If this buyer accepts to pay, he/ she/ they will have the rights and obligations to share the DCB Award with the artist.
+If this final buyer doesn't, he/ she/ they won't have it and 100% prizes of DCBA will go to the artist.
 # The Cost & The Profit

 Seller: